Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/transfer_procedure.md

 parameter is only taken into account in requester mode.
-If REVERSE = YES is specified, concatenation is possible provided that the time interval between two successive transfer requests does not exceed the configured wait time- outs.
+If REVERSE = YES is specified, concatenation is possible provided that the time interval between two successive transfer requests does not exceed the configured wait time-outs.
 If REVERSE = NO is specified, a protocol connection is established for each transfer.

 It should be noted that a transfer only uses an established connection